CatalaLang/catala-book/src/2-3-list-modular.md

   # that is the input to "HouseholdTaxIndividualComputation".
   definition income_tax_computation.overseas_territories equals
     overseas_territories
-  # These lines can appear totological but they are essential for plugging
+  # These lines can appear tautological but they are essential for plugging
   # scopes to sub-scopes in an non-ambiguous way.
 It is implicit that we evaluate
   # the income tax for deduction at the same date as we evaluate the amount of
   # household tax, but this line makes it explicit.
 Sometimes, you might want